darius-daniel/alx-low_level_programming/0x0A-argc_argv/README.md

 2-args.c - a program that prints all the arguments it recieves

 3-mul.c - a program that multiplies two numbers and prints the result

+4-add.c - a program that adds positive numbers and prints the result